 As ticks go through their life stages (egg, larva, nymph, and adult), they usually change hosts.
 Young ticks will attach to small animals and be dispersed by them.
-Nymphs and adults will climb onto grasses, herbaceous plants, and shrubs, which enables them to latch onto larger hosts.
-Adult ticks can perch, or 'quest' on grasses and shrubs for months waiting for a host to come by.
-It can take five to six hours for a tick to become firmly attached to a human host and up to ten days for it to become fully engorged with blood.
+Nymphs and adults will climb onto grasses, herbaceous plants, and shrubs which enables them to latch onto larger hosts.
+Adult ticks can perch on plants for months waiting for a host to come by.

+On humans, ticks migrate around the hairline, the area behind the ears, or in the armpits.
+It takes five to six hours for a tick to become firmly attached and up to ten days for it to become fully engorged with blood.
 The female needs a bloodmeal in order to lay her eggs.
 Ticks have been known to survive for one year without a bloodmeal.